Is Hypnosis Real?

-There is a significant amount of research that supports the effectiveness of hypnosis with weight loss.
+There is a significant amount of research that supports the effectiveness of hypnosis with a weight loss programme.
 Studies have shown that those that received hypnosis not only lost more weight than those who received CBT but also maintained the weight loss after 18 months.
 The Placebo Diet programmes all provide a perfect combination of utilising the latest information from neuroscience and how the brain works with a simple easy to follow the nutrition plan, making it a completely unique approach to weight loss that really works for good!
 When you change your mind weight loss is easy!

 When we eat for any other reason other than genuine hunger we are eating to achieve a feeling, this is emotional eating, so the solution to this has to be to address the emotional reasons that you eat food when you are not hungry, and this is why just providing nutritional information will never succeed long term.